dddrrreee/cs240lx-22spr/labs/21-Zig/README.md

 The Zig language team has also expressed a strong desire to include embedded systems people from the start.
 So, unlike Rust, I hope that Zig is able to become as dead-simple to get working on a new machine as C is, while also giving us some niceties thanks to advancments in PL development and theory.

 Also, learning Zig is much faster (at least for me) than learning Rust.
 This isn't an attack on Rust.
 I have contributions to a [well known embedded OS](https://github.com/tock/tock) written in Rust, and really love the language.
 However, their idea of supporting embedded systems only extends to micro-controllers, ideally some sort of Cortex-M based system.
 While that is necessary and cool, I personally want to be able to use the full capabilities of my SBC (Small Board Computer) with entirely my own codebase.
-I would love to use Rust, but they make it entirely too difficult to get off the ground with an a compilation target that is not officially supported.
+I would love to use Rust, but they make it entirely too difficult to get off the ground with a compilation target that is not officially supported.
 In that same vein, Zig is much simpler to get stuff done.
 For our pi, we aren't exactly trying to ship our code to millions of users, or even provide it as open source software, so to me, simple = better, and so I think we have less need for Rust here.

 <h4>Prose</h4>

 We are going to be trying out Zig for bare-metal programming today.
 Zig is a "general-purpose programming language and toolchain for maintaining robust, optimal and reusable software." according to the zig language [website](https://ziglang.org).
 I recommend poking aorund the language reference for v0.10.0, and taking note of anything you may want to try out.
 Zig gives a lot of functionality out of the box even in a freestanding environment.
 For example, take a look at the async/await functionality of the language.
 Notice how it does not have host dependencies?
 Well, then we can use it on our pi!
-Can you use this to write a single uart driver that supports asynchronous send/recv when available (i.e. it makes sense.
-We dont need to be async if we are a single thread with no other proc's or threads ever running), as well as serial send/recv?
+Can you use this to write a single uart driver that supports asynchronous send/recv when available, as well as serial send/recv?
+Specifically, a single API that is agnostic to whether it is called asynchronously or not.
+Zig supports exactly this!
 If you want to test this, you can link into libpi to use our threads/processes/etc to actually make use of the async functionality, but be sure you use the -Dstage-1 compile flag so that you're compiling with the bootstrap compiler, since the self-hosted does not support async/await yet.
+If you still have issues, try using v0.9.1 of the compiler.

 <hr>
 <h3>Aside about the Zig compiler v0.10.0 and others</h3>